Trusts

 Trusts vs. Wills

-As noted above, in order to be included in a revocable trust property must be reregistered in the name of the trust.
-This requires signing and filing a new Deed if property such as your home is to be converted to the Trust’s name and this may involve legal costs and filing fees.
+As noted above, in order to be included in a Revocable Trust, property must be re-registered in the name of the Trust.
+This may require signing and filing a new Deed if property such as your home is to be converted to the Trust’s name.
+This may involve legal costs and filing fees.

 Neither Trusts nor Wills Automatically Adapt to Changed Circumstances